MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-in-the-select-names-dialog-box-the-address-book-corresponding-to-a-contacts-folder.md

 ﻿---
-title: 'How to: Display in the Select Names Dialog Box the Address Book Corresponding to a Contacts Folder'
+title: 'Display in the Select Names Dialog Box the Address Book Corresponding to a Contacts Folder'
-TOCTitle: 'How to: Display in the Select Names Dialog Box the Address Book Corresponding to a Contacts Folder' ms:assetid: 6cbfc843-51b5-4841-bbb1-14b93a35ba78 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb610437(v=office.15) ms:contentKeyID: 55119799
+TOCTitle: 'Display in the Select Names Dialog Box the Address Book Corresponding to a Contacts Folder' ms:assetid: 6cbfc843-51b5-4841-bbb1-14b93a35ba78 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb610437(v=office.15) ms:contentKeyID: 55119799